 The four-hour tour includes two hours of ziplining across waterfalls, hanging bridges and forest.
-The longest zipline is over two football fields in length and young children ride tandem with an instructor if they aren’t heavy enough.
+The longest zipline is over two football fields in length.
 Unlike some zipline tours, Grizzly Falls Zipline does the braking for you which means you have time for a style competition.
 This is an easy introduction to ziplining in a safe environment.
 And there’s a bonus we didn’t know about.
 The musher’s camp excursion is also based here which means there are impossibly cute puppies yipping and yapping for your attention.

 If You Go